VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 **Since Neovim v0.11**

-> v0.11 is still under development.
-Everything in this section is subject to change.

 * In normal mode, `grn` renames all references of the symbol under the cursor.

 * In normal mode, `gra` shows a list of code actions available in the line under the cursor.